halmasieh/Spotify_Analysis/Report_Visualization_Ideas.md

 - What can be said about the reasons behind this behaviour - what creates the vital few?
 Can attributes from songs say anything about
 - Is there a correlation between popularity and revenue
 - Alternatively - the pareto principle could be examined with respect to the percentage of total songs v/s the popularity enjoyed
+- Can revenue and popularity both be treated as zero-sum entities?
+Exclusivity should not be an issue here >> the same person could buy more than one record and also rate different songs as 5s or 4s.
+-